Milk allergies in babies

 • Calcium-fortified fruit juices.

-• Green, leafy vegetables.
+• Green, leafy vegetables such as kale.

-• Wholegrain bread.
+• Calcium-fortified bread.

 Cows’ milk allergy and formula fed babies

-If your baby’s formula fed and has been diagnosed with a cows’ milk allergy, your doctor may prescribe a special kind of extensively hydrolysed formula.
-Here, the proteins in the milk have already been broken down into smaller pieces and your baby’s immune system doesn’t recognise it as an allergen.
-Rest assured that this process doesn’t affect the nutritional value of the formula, and it will still provide the wide range of vitamins and minerals that your baby needs.
+Rest assured that this process doesn’t affect the nutritional value of the formula, and it will still provide the wide range of nutrients, including vitamins and minerals, that your baby needs.

 It’s normal for your baby’s feeding patterns and habits to change when you switch to an extensively hydrolysed formula, and it may take your baby a couple of weeks to get used to their new milk.
 You may also notice that their stools may be different, becoming looser and greener in colour.
+In more severe cases of cow’s milk allergy, or where an extensively hydrolysed formula doesn’t resolve all your baby’s symptoms, they may be prescribed an amino acid formula.

 If you’re concerned that your baby has a cows’ milk allergy and you want more information on diagnosis or the side effects of cows’ milk alternatives, it’s very important to consult your doctor or healthcare professional, and not self-prescribe with over-the-counter milk alternatives.